 The iconic Snowy Scheme already plays a critical role in ensuring system stability and at times of peak demand with more than 4000MW of existing fast start dispatchable generation capacity.
 Snowy 2.0 will increase this capacity by 50% to 6100MW.

 Snowy Hydro’s feasibility study was released in January 2018 and is available on the snowyhydro website.

-Snowy Hydro 2.0 snowyhydro
+Snowy 2.0 snowyhydro